8.30 am. Light pours through the study blind:

 The sunshine persists:

-Throughout the afternoon, I continued composing and formatting the booklet’s pages, inserting text, figure, plates, and captions.
+Throughout the afternoon, I continued composing and formatting the booklet’s pages, inserting text, figures, plates, and captions.
 By 5.00 pm, I’d reached page 19.

 Evening.
 As yesterday, I returned to my review of the PhD Fine Art thesis.
 The first 70+ pages were returned to the author by the close of the evening.